travigd/documentation/index.md

 <p class="docs-lead">This documentation is hosted on GitHub. <a href="https://github.com/eventstore/docs.geteventstore.com">We are very much open to pull requests</a>.
 We have a reward programme for people who make significant contributions to our code and documentation.</p>

-*NOTE: User projections are not enabled by default, however the projections engine is used internally for account management.
-If you want to run user projections, it is necessary to start using the `--run-projections=all` command line parameter (or equivalent as per the [command line arguments]({{ site.url }}/introduction/command-line-arguments) page).*

 ## Projections

+User projections are not enabled by default, however the projections engine is used internally for account management.
+If you want to run user projections, it is necessary to start using the `--run-projections=all` command line parameter (or equivalent as per the [command line arguments]({{ site.url }}/introduction/command-line-arguments) page).

-*Note: Projections are still experimental and as such we have not yet documented them here.
-However, there are two series of blog posts about how they can be used, which are listed below under the Related Blog Posts section below.*
+Projections are still experimental and as such we have not yet documented them here.
+However, there are two series of blog posts about how they can be used, which are listed below under the Related Blog Posts section below.

-## Miscellaneous

-- Implementing a Client API

 ## Related Blog Posts